Seven-number summary

 In descriptive statistics, the seven-number summary is a collection of seven summary statistics, and is an extension of the five-number summary.
-There are three similar, common forms.
+There are three common forms, all based on percentiles evaluated at different percentage values.

 As with the five-number summary, it can be represented by a modified box plot, adding hatch-marks on the "whiskers" for two of the additional numbers.

 Seven-number summary

 The following percentiles are (approximately) evenly spaced under a normally distributed variable: